Hiking the Kaʻena Point Trail & Pillbox on the North Shore of Oʻahu, Hawaiʻi

 Kaʻena Point can either be hiked from North Shore or West Side of Oʻahu, with both distances being roughly the same.

-That being said, I suggest against letting the 0.3-mile (0.5 km) difference in distance to be deciding factor regarding which trail you choose to hike, as it should really come down to which option sounds more desirable below.
+With that in mind, I suggest against letting the 0.3-mile (0.5 km) difference in distance to be deciding factor regarding which trail you choose to hike, as it should really come down to which option sounds more desirable below.

 West Side